A lot of people ask me about how to become a CMA.

 As one of the CMA prerequisites is having an undergraduate degree, you are looking at a minimum of 3-4 years right off the bat.

 Another prerequisite is 2 consecutive years of applicable work experience.
-While they do offer a part time work experience options, this would mean adding even more years.
+While they do offer part-time work experience options, this would mean adding even more years.
 It is worth mentioning that this requirement may be completed prior to or within seven years of passing the examination so you have a little flexibility when it comes to this requirement.

 All in all, becoming a CMA can take upwards of 5 years depending on your game plan.